AnyChart/docs.anychart.com/Basic_Charts_Types/StepLine_Chart.md

 {sample}BCT\_StepLine\_Chart\_02{sample}

-If you set "forward" into the {api:anychart.core.cartesian.series.StepLine#stepDirection}stepDirection(){api} method, the line segments will start from the points, i.e. the data points will be the starting points for each horizontal line segment:
+If you set "forward" into the {api:anychart.core.cartesian.series.StepLine#stepDirection}stepDirection(){api} method, the line segments will start from the points, i.e. the data points will become the starting points for each horizontal line segment:

 ```
 // set data